Camping in Isle of Eriskay

 The tiny Outer Hebridean island of Eriskay promises off-the-beaten-track adventure.
 North of Barra and connected by a causeway to South Uist, many travellers zip through on their way elsewhere, but it’s a shame not to stop.
 Eriskay features rugged hills and sandy beaches to be explored, as well as semi-wild Eriskay ponies, one of the UK's oldest and rarest breeds.
 Although the island has no official campsites, Kilbride Campsite on the southern tip of South Uist is only 4.8 kilometres away.
 Wild camping may be allowed so long as campers ask locals and adhere to the Scottish Outdoor Access Code.
 Summer is the best time to visit for a camping trip—if planning to visit outside of this season, be prepared for weather disruptions to ferries.

-Camping in Isle of Eriskay guide
+Isle of Eriskay camping guide

 Where to go